Malta Police Force

 The Malta Police Force (Il-Korp tal-Pulizija ta’ Malta) is the national police force of the Republic of Malta.
 It falls under the responsibility of the Ministry for Home Affairs, Security, Reforms & Equality and its objectives are set out in The Police Act, Chapter 164 of the Laws of Malta.

 As of 2020, the force is made up of around 2,400 members.

 Organisation

-The duty of the executive police to preserve public order and peace, to prevent and to detect and investigate offences, to collect evidence and to bring the offenders, whether principals or accomplices, before the judicial authorities.
+The duty of the executive police is to preserve public order and peace, to prevent and to detect and investigate offences, to collect evidence and to bring the offenders, whether principals or accomplices, before the judicial authorities.